strash/everybody-wants-that-line.nvim/README.md

 # Everybody wants that line
-Actually minimalistic statusline for neovim
+Minimalistic, informative and elegant statusline for neovim.

 ## Screenshots
 ### Examples